mihaibirsan/todo.vim/README.md

 **Sub-Tasks**

 Tasks can be indented to for sub-tasks.
-Though tasks at the beginning of the line don't have a delimiter, sub-tasks must have a `* ` preceded (a star followed by a space).
+Though tasks at the beginning of the line may omit the delimiter, sub-tasks must have a `* ` preceded (a star followed by a space).
 The star would be replaced by the status symbol when operating with the keyboard shortcuts.

 Status affects the way sub-tasks are displayed.
 A completed or discarded parent task will shade all sub-tasks, for example.